masroorz/LinuxSOTA/README.md

 What's special about this Linux Distro?

 - Based on Ubuntu kernel
-- Beautiful graphics similar to Mac OS
+- Beautiful interface similar to Mac OS
 - Super fast, it only requires 4GB RAM, 20 GB Storage, Intel/AMD quad core
 - Thousands of opensource application from the app store
 - Secure Brave Browser as the default browser
 - UFW : uncomplicated firewall enabled by default
+- Timeshift backup utiliy
+- Package installer e.g. drop a .DEB file extension and it installs the application for you

 ======================================================================================